rrahman1989/AiBot/README.md

 #### why chatbot?

 ```
-Chatbot applications streamline interactions between people and services, enhancing customer experience.
-At the same time,
-they offer companies new opportunities to improve the customers engagement process and operational efficiency by reducing
-the typical cost of customer service.
+Chatbot applications streamline interactions between people and services.
+This is meant for new opportunities to improve  process and operational efficiency by reducing the typical cost of actual labor service.

 ```